btqdesign/axity-v1/wp-content/plugins/threewp-broadcast/readme.txt

 * <a href="https://broadcast.plainviewplugins.com/addon/geo-my-wp/">GEO my WordPress</a> adds support for Eyal Fitoussi&#8217;s <a href="https://wordpress.org/plugins/geo-my-wp/">GEO my WordPress</a> geolocation plugin.
 * <a href="https://broadcast.plainviewplugins.com/addon/geodirectory/">Geodirectory</a> adds support for <a href="https://wordpress.org/plugins/geodirectory/">Geodirectory</a> places.
 * <a href="https://broadcast.plainviewplugins.com/addon/global-content-blocks/">Global Content Blocks</a> adds support for shortcodes from <a href="https://wordpress.org/plugins/global-content-blocks/">WP Xpert&#8217;s Global Content Blocks</a> plugin.
+* <a href="https://broadcast.plainviewplugins.com/addon/jetpack/">Jetpack</a> adds support for <a href="https://wordpress.org/plugins/jetpack/">Automattic's Jetpack plugin</a>.
 * <a href="https://broadcast.plainviewplugins.com/addon/learndash">LearnDash</a>: New add-on.
 Adds support for the <a href="https://www.learndash.com/">LearnDash LMS</a> plugin.
 * <a href="https://broadcast.plainviewplugins.com/addon/metaslider/">Metaslider</a> adds support for <a href="https://www.metaslider.com/">Metaslider</a> shortcodes.
 * <a href="https://broadcast.plainviewplugins.com/addon/ninja-forms/">Ninja Forms</a> adds support for the <a href="https://wordpress.org/plugins/ninja-forms/">Ninja Forms</a> plugin.
 * <a href="https://broadcast.plainviewplugins.com/addon/polylang/">Polylang</a> adds support for Broadcasting posts in different languages using Frédéric Demarle’s <a href="https://wordpress.org/plugins/polylang/">Polylang</a> translation plugin.
 * <a href="https://broadcast.plainviewplugins.com/addon/post-expirator/">Post Expirator</a> adds support for Aaron Axelsen's <a href="https://wordpress.org/plugins/post-expirator/">Post Expirator</a> plugin.
 * <a href="https://broadcast.plainviewplugins.com/addon/siteorigin-page-builder/">SiteOrigin Page Builder</a> adds support for <a href="https://wordpress.org/plugins/siteorigin-panels/">SiteOrigin's Page Builder plugin</a>.
+* <a href="https://broadcast.plainviewplugins.com/addon/slider-revolution/">Slider Revolution</a> adds support for the <a href="https://revolution.themepunch.com/">Slider Revolution</a> plugin.
 * <a href="https://broadcast.plainviewplugins.com/addon/social-networks-auto-poster/">Social Networks Auto Poster</a> tells <a href="https://wordpress.org/plugins/social-networks-auto-poster-facebook-twitter-g/">NextScripts’ Social Networks Auto Poster</a> (SNAP) to use the different social settings on each blog.
 * <a href="https://broadcast.plainviewplugins.com/addon/tablepress/">TablePress</a> adds support for broadcasting <a href="https://wordpress.org/plugins/tablepress/">TablePress</a> shortcodes.
 * <a href="https://broadcast.plainviewplugins.com/addon/tao-schedule-update/">Tao Schedule Update</a> adds support for <a href="https://wordpress.org/plugins/tao-schedule-update/">Tao Schedule Update</a> plugin.